nesscs/NessVMS_OS/README.md

 # Linux Basics
-Whenever you see ```~``` this means your "Home" directory
+Whenever you see ```~``` this means your "Home" directory You can paste in to the terminal using Middle Click or Clicking the Mouse wheel

 ## Download Cubic Tool and Git to create the ISO
 Download some tools to get your environment ready